-The on-board Serial VID interface (SVI) circuitry allows the processor to directly drive the core voltage and Northbridge voltage reference level within the ISL6323BR5381.
-The SVC and SVD states are decoded with direction from the PWROK and VFIXEN inputs as described in the following sections.
-The ISL6323BR5381 uses a digital to analog converter (DAC) to generate a reference voltage based on the decoded SVI value.
+The on-board Serial VID interface (SVI) circuitry allows the processor to directly drive the core voltage and Northbridge voltage reference level within the ISL6323AR5381.
+The SVC and SVD states are decoded with direction from the PWROK and VFIXEN inputs as described in the sections that follow.
+The ISL6323AR5381 uses a digital to analog converter (DAC) to generate a reference voltage based on the decoded SVI value.
 See Figure 7 for a simple SVI interface timing diagram.